 - User-friendly interface.
 The model that you decide to buy will come down in large part to the type of interface you prefer and how easy to read the data fields and use.
 Some models come with customizable screens with various data fields while some aren’t.
 They also range from full touchscreen to button operated, with some a hybrid of both such as the Hammerhead Karoo 2.

 - Battery capacity.
 If most of your rides are seldom more than 4 to 5 hours long, you won’t need a large battery.
 You can always charge them post-ride.
 The Wahoo Fitness ELEMNT Bolt and Bryton Rider 420 have a battery lifespan between 8 to 15 hours.
 You will get at least 3 to 4 rides done before the battery runs flat.
 The Lezyne Mega XL has a huge battery that lasts up to 48 hours.

 - Wireless connectivity.
 This is where your individual needs will come into play.
 Bluetooth and ANT+ connect to accessories such as a powermeter, heart rate monitor, and cadence/speed sensors.
 If you’re using third-party apps like Strava, then you’ll want one that supports Wi-Fi to upload your rides.

 - Bundled accessories (Speed, Cadence, HRM).
 Mid to high-end bike computers can come bundled with accessories such as a heart rate monitor, speed, and cadence sensors.
 These are optional, but if you’re a data nerd, you might want to consider getting them.
 In Garmin’s case, the bundle is optional and you can also buy the standalone unit.
 Having said that, the bundle is optional.
 Or in Hammerhead’s case, you can buy their HRM at half price when you buy the head unit.

 Frequently Asked Questions

-1. Do I need the cadence and speed sensors?
+Do I need to buy cadence and speed sensors?

-2. Can I sync the bike computer to my smartphone to view my training data?
+Can I sync the bike computer to my smartphone to view my training data?